ar4yc/ar4yc/README.md

 - Building bigger and more interesting projects with good architecture

 ### ✉️Contact
-You can reach me on:
+You can contact with me on:
 - [Matrix](https://matrix.to/#/@axell:azxc.site)
 - Discord: **ar4yc**